Revisiting the Day Robert Plant Debuted the Honeydrippers

-Back in 1972, when Paul McCartney and his new band Wings were embarking on their first tour, McCartney – who had even more musical and emotional baggage to shake off than Plant would – hit the road guerrilla-style, showing up at various British universities unannounced and playing sans promotion anyplace that could accommodate their modest gear.
+In 1972, when Paul McCartney and his new band Wings started their first tour, McCartney – who had even more musical and emotional baggage to shake off than Plant would – hit the road guerrilla-style, showing up at various British universities unannounced and playing sans promotion anyplace that could accommodate their modest gear.
 It’s likely that Plant was aware of this and, consciously or not, it may very well have been his model for the 1981 Honeydrippers tour.

 Even Plant’s long, curly locks (surely one of the most legendary heads of hair in rock history) had gone under the chopper.
 Granted, he wasn’t sporting a crew cut or spiky New Wave ‘do, but the sweeping changes he was instituting to put the past behind him clearly extended all the way to his stylist.
 And in rock ‘n’ roll, of course, image counts as much as anything – maybe even more.